kushbhag/SpaceSurfer/README.md

 # SpaceSurfer
- A 3D game made on Unity
+A 3D game developed on the Unity platform with complete user interface and C# scripts to dictate player and environment interactions.